TugboatQA/docs/content/starter-configs/tutorials/wordpress.md

         - chmod +x wp-cli.phar
         - mv wp-cli.phar /usr/local/bin/wp

-        # TODO: Uncomment this line if you're installing Wordpress via composer.
+        # TODO: Uncomment this line if you're installing WordPress via composer.
         # - composer install --optimize-autoloader

-        # TODO: Define your Wordpress Core docroot.
+        # TODO: Define your WordPress Core docroot.

-        # OPTION 1: Wordpress Core is at the repo root.
+        # OPTION 1: WordPress Core is at the repo root.
         # - ln -snf "${TUGBOAT_ROOT}" "${DOCROOT}"

-        # OPTION 2: Wordpress Core lives in a subdirectory (in this example, 'docroot').
+        # OPTION 2: WordPress Core lives in a subdirectory (in this example, 'docroot').
         # - ln -snf "${TUGBOAT_ROOT}/docroot" "${DOCROOT}"

         # Set the wp-config.php file with the one you defined for Tugboat.